-Version Date Published Details of key changes from previous version Addition made to ensuring that training must be regularly refreshed.
-4 December 2021 Added reference to paying an annual Data Protection Fee - Regulatory requirement - Payment to the ICO Additional information linked to how HINS will ensure that consent correctly expires.
-Entry added to table linked to length of consent.
+Version Date Published Details of key changes from previous version 5 September 2022 Changed references to Mr. S. Proctor to Mrs. D. Glanville - New Head Teacher.
+No changes made to main body of text.
+4 December 2021 Addition made to ensuring that training must be regularly refreshed.
+Added reference to paying an annual Data Protection Fee - Regulatory requirement - Payment to the ICO Additional information linked to how HINS will ensure that consent correctly expires.
+3 January 2021 Entry added to table linked to length of consent.
 Additional information linked to how to handle a Subject Access Request / request for the Education Record.
-3 January 2021 Addition of SIRO added to approve sharing personal data with external bodies.
+Addition of SIRO added to approve sharing personal data with external bodies.
 Change of guidance linked to data sharing with countries outside of the UK.
 Details added for identifying and handling Special Category information.
 2 January 2020 Changed references from Data Protection Act 1998 to Data Protection Act 2018 1 March 2018 New policy formed to supersede previous Data Protection Policy